-- We placed a buy stop order above swing lows formed above the SMA.
+- We placed a buy stop order according to the swing high formed above the SMA.
 We trailed the buy stop order down as new swing highs (black dotted lines) formed.
-Finally, the buy stop order was triggered at this price level.
-The most recent swing low (red dotted line) was our stop-loss level.
+Finally, the buy stop order at this price level was triggered.
+The most recent swing low (red dotted line) became our stop-loss level.

 - After our long entry, the daily chart printed two deep retracements down.
 However, the weekly SMA maintained its positive slope despite these retracements.
 This observation encouraged us to let our profits run.

-Now, let’s take a look at a more unfortunate example in chart of the Intercontinental Exchange (ICE on NYSE).
+This is a dual time-frame chart of the Intercontinental Exchange (ICE on NYSE).

-- With three consecutive lower closes on the weekly chart, the SMA turned downwards.
+- After three consecutive lower closes on the weekly chart, the SMA turned downwards.

-- The bullish slope of the daily SMA was the signal to look for short setups.
+- The bullish slope of the daily SMA gave us the signal to look for short setups.